 Alpha's attitude is being maintained by the gyro attitude control system with the addition of the US Destiny Lab.
 The large P6 solar arrays are automatically tracking the sun now for optimum output.
 Reports have Alpha's visual characteristics at around magnitude -2 when fully illuminated (comparable to Jupiter).

-Links: to the VSO Home Page, the observing guide itself, observing Mir, observing the shuttle, the Mir-shuttle program, the satellite predictions themselves.
+Links: to the VSO Home Page, the observing guide itself, observing Mir, satellite predictions.